Well, I’m not exactly sure what to say. You can’t define a human being in one page, but I think an introduction would be appreciated. I’ll just try 😉

 Hi there, thank you for reading my blog.
 I really appreciate you’re taking the time.
 I’m a female and I’m in my twenties.
 I love languages and I’m learning English, Dutch, German and French (want to do Spanish someday too).
 I’ve got a couple of chronic diseases and disabilities, but you’ll find out more about that when you’re reading my blog.
 It’s too many to just sum up, but I can give away that I have chronic pain, chronic fatigue, rheumatism (fibromyalgia) and some other physical diseases and disabilities.
 I also have (complex) PTSD and had depression and dysthymia in the past.

-I live together with my boyfriend/partner (my fellow Hippo), who’s also physically disabled, including a couple chronic diseases and a recurring depression.
+I live together with my partner (my fellow Hippo), who’s also physically disabled, including a couple chronic diseases such as chronic depression.
 He supports me a lot, because he can really understand what I’m feeling.
 Together we tackle life’s challenges and hopefully enjoy life too (I can tell you, I often do enjoy life).
 We are both studying, but do this in a slightly different way.
 We can’t follow the regular pace, but that doesn’t matter.
 I also enjoy sports, photography (sadly, I can’t place my own photos here because of my anonimity), doing nice things with friends, travelling, animals etc.

 [Image with the text: There is no greater disability in society, than the inability to see a person as more.
 Robert M. Hensel]